Belgium Expands the B2G Electronic Invoice to All Its Suppliers

 The Belgian government has approved the Royal Decree of March 9 regarding the implementation of electronic invoicing with public administrations published in the Belgian Official Gazette on March 31, 2022.

-The goal of the decree is to expand the obligation to issue electronic invoices to all the suppliers of public institutions of the country.
+The goal of the decree is to expand the obligation to issue electronic invoices to all the suppliers of public institutions in the country.
 The obligation will be expanded gradually based on the size of public contracts.

 This obligation already exists for suppliers of the centralized entities of multiple regions (Brussels, Flanders, Wallonia).
 It will now be extended to the suppliers of public entities in all the regions.